Afghanistan: UK's Kabul evacuation going at 'significant pace'

 About 2,000 people eligible for the the UK government's relocation programme - Afghan Relocations and Assistance Policy (ARAP) - remain in Afghanistan, but the plan is to evacuate more in the coming days, the BBC was told earlier.

-And 10,000 people are still waiting to be evacuated by US aircraft, the Pentagon said, adding that coalition forces had airlifted out more than 88,000 people since the Taliban takeover.
+And the Pentagon said 10,000 people were still waiting to be evacuated by US aircraft.
+More than 82,000 people have been airlifted out of Kabul airport since the Taliban takeover, US Secretary of State Antony Blinken added.

 Earlier, Foreign Secretary Dominic Raab said British troops would withdraw from Afghanistan by the end of the month but would not give an exact date when the last UK flight would leave Kabul.